izugn/salifort_motor/README.md

 # Objective:
 The HR department at Salifort Motors wants to take some initiatives to improve employee satisfaction levels at the company.
 - Main problem: What are the major drivers of employee turnover?
 What’s likely to make an employee leave the company?
-- Goal: Data-driven suggestions to HR management, based EDA findings and modeling results.
+- Goal: Data-driven suggestions to HR management, based on EDA findings and classification model results.

 # Dataset Description:
 Source: .CSV file; Shape: (14999, 10)